aidos-lab/pytorch-topological/docs/source/comparison.rst

 --------------

-`giotto-tda <https://giotto-ai.github.io/gtda-docs>`_ is a flagship package, developed by member of L2F.
+`giotto-tda <https://giotto-ai.github.io/gtda-docs>`_ is a flagship package, developed by numerous members of L2F.
 Its primary goal is to provide an interface consistent with ``scikit-learn``, thus facilitating an integration of topological features into a data science workflow.

 By contrast, ``torch_topological`` is meant to simplify the development of hybrid algorithms that can be easily integrated into deep learning